olemlong/SmartParts/README.md

 Now instead of searching in a desk drawer filled with all kinds of parst, i searched 6 cabinets for the correct labeled drawer.
 This became a pain.
 So i started thinking of a system that could indicate the correct drawer based on a search.
 This is when the SmartParts system was born.

 ![](images/Cabinets.png)

+The hardware requirements:
+-Raspberry Pi (for running the MySql and MQTT server) -Esp8266 controller (one controller for each cabinet) -WS2812b LED (one for each drawer)
+-LED PCB (one for each row in the cabinet)